PAHdb/pyPAHdb/docs/source/background.rst

 Purpose
 ---------

-pypahdb is used to characterize emission from one of the most prevalent types of organic molecules in space, namely polycyclic aromatic hydrocarbons (PAHs).
-It leverages the detailed studies of organic molecules done at the NASA Ames Research Center. pypahdb is a streamlined Python version of the NASA Ames PAH IR Spectroscopic Database's (PAHdb; `www.astrochemistry.org/pahdb
+Pypahdb is used to characterize emission from one of the most prevalent types of organic molecules in space, namely polycyclic aromatic hydrocarbons (PAHs).
+It leverages the detailed studies of organic molecules done at the NASA Ames Research Center.
+Pypahdb is a streamlined Python version of the NASA Ames PAH IR Spectroscopic Database's (PAHdb; `www.astrochemistry.org/pahdb/
-<https://www.astrochemistry.org/pahdb>`_) suite of IDL tools.
-PAHdb has
+<https://www.astrochemistry.org/pahdb/>`_) suite of IDL and Python tools.
-been extensively used to analyze and interpret the PAH signature from a plethora of emission sources, ranging from solar-system objects to entire galaxies. pypahdb decomposes astronomical PAH emission spectra into contributing PAH sub-classes in terms of charge and size using a database-fitting technique.
+PAHdb has been extensively used to analyze and interpret the PAH signature from a plethora of emission sources, ranging from solar-system objects to entire galaxies.
+Pypahdb decomposes astronomical PAH emission spectra into contributing PAH sub-classes in terms of charge and size using a database-fitting technique.
 The inputs for the fit are spectra constructed using the spectroscopic libraries of PAHdb and take into